Hearing Aid Prices: How Much Should You Pay in 2023?

 2. Which ears experience hearing loss

-Secondly, hearing aid prices will change based on which of your ears are affected by hearing loss.
+Hearing aid prices will change based on which of your ears are affected by hearing loss.
 If only one of your ears is affected, you can save money by only purchasing one hearing aid.
 However, if you have hearing loss in both ears, you may require two hearing aids which could be more expensive.
-While you could still benefit from having just one device, purchasing two hearing aids helps you regain binaural hearing, locate where sounds are coming from, and experience less sound feedback from your hearing device.
+While you could still benefit from having just one device, purchasing two hearing aids helps you regain hearing in both ears, locate where sounds are coming from, and experience less sound feedback from your hearing device.

 3. Degree of hearing loss